dmyersturnbull/tyrannosaurus/README.md

 You can swap out, modify, or disable anything as you see fit.
 **[See the docs 📚](https://tyrannosaurus.readthedocs.io/en/stable/)** for more information.

-_By default_, here’s how your new project will behave:
+Here’s how your new project will behave when first set up:

 - **Commit** ⇒ Files are linted and verified for integrity
 - **Make a pull request** ⇒ Code is built and tested